 - Understand how unjust social conditions cause illness and disease for stigmatized populations

-- Learn to practice person-centered care that helps individuals seeking clinical services feel valued and welcomed
+- Learn to practice equity-oriented, person-centered care that helps individuals seeking clinical services feel valued and welcomed

-- Learn how policy affects health and how to advocate for better policies and practices
+- Learn how policy affects health and how to be an effective advocate for better policies

 Program Structure and Curriculum